 TELL 430 is the fourth of seven courses leading to an ESL endorsement.
 This course focuses on the role of literacy development in content-area learning.
 Specifically, the course is designed to expand mainstream teachers' understanding of second language literacy development so they can support second language learners' literacy and content learning.

-Teachers learn about a two-part literacy framework.
-First, this course builds on previous learning by extending the second language acquisition concepts of communication, pattern, and variability from oral language development to literacy learning.
+Teachers learn through a two-part framework.
+First, this course builds on previous learning by extending the second language acquisition concepts of communication , pattern , and variability from oral language development to literacy learning.
 Second, teachers are introduced to five ESL Guidelines for Curriculum Development that support their students' literacy and content mastery.

 - Focus on promoting academic language development and supporting students in developing literacy skills in reading, writing, listening, speaking, and thinking